ckerr/blog-hugo/content/post/bootstrapping-this-site.md

     remote: Compressing objects: 100% (2/2), done.
     remote: Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
     Receiving objects: 100% (3/3), done.

-Now we have a nearly-empty directory to put content in:

     charles@gamera ~/src> cd charlesk-hugo/
     charles@gamera ~/s/charlesk-hugo> ls
     README.md

-Let's init the Hugo content here.
-Since that's the sole point of this repo, we init the site in the toplevel directory:
+The next step was to have Hugo initialize the site.
+That's the sole purpose of the repo, so I used the toplevel repo directory:

     charles@gamera ~/s/charlesk-hugo> hugo new site . --force
     Congratulations!
 Your new Hugo site is created in /home/charles/src/charlesk-hugo.